Mchl/savings-tool/README.md

 ## Version history

+### 1.0.2

+* Ignore ENOTFOUND errors - they're transient and should not stop polling

+### 1.0.1

+* Add instructions regarding OAuth key to README.md

 ### 1.0.0

 * Basically 0.0.3 which has proven to be stable enough over a course of several days